 - The average cost-per-click (CPC) on Facebook is $1.72 (WordStream)

-7 Key Variables That Determines Facebook Ad Costs
+7 Key Variables That Determine Facebook Ad Costs

-Facebook’s audience has a significant impact on your advertising costs.
-Your audience is a group of people that you want to reach with your ad.
-This can be narrowed down to demographics, locations, age, gender, interests and more.
+The audience for your ads significantly impacts your advertising costs.
+Your Facebook audience, the group of people that you want to reach with your ad, can be narrowed down to locations, demographics, gender, age, interests and more.
 By targeting specific groups, you can receive the most out of your ads.

-Creating relevant ads for your target audience is necessary, although it may increase your costs depending on who your audience is.
-For example, if you are targeting 25-34-year-olds, you have the opportunity to reach 58.3 million people.
-Now, you would not run an ad to every single person in your targeted age range (as that is too broad); but you may start there and begin to narrow down on your audience.
-It’s essential to target custom audiences as you not only want clicks, but you want complete actions taken from your ads, such as purchases.
+Creating relevant ads for your target audience is necessary, although it may increase the costs depending on who the audience is.
+For example, if targeting 25-34-year-olds, it’s possible to reach 58.3 million people.
+Now, you would not run an ad to every single person in your targeted age range (as that is too broad); but you may start there and begin to narrow down your audience.
+Targeting custom audiences is crucial because your goal extends beyond mere clicks, the goals should also be complete actions taken from Facebook ads, such as purchases.

 Competition can influence your Facebook ad costs significantly.
-This is because your advertising costs can increase or decrease depending on the number of competitors you have and what their budgets are.
-On average, if you have a lower level of competition, the less your ads will cost, and if you have a higher level of competition, the more they will cost.
+This is because the number of competitors you have and their respective budgets can cause fluctuations in your advertising costs, either increasing or decreasing them.
+On average, if you have a lower level of competition, the less your Facebook ads will cost, and if you have a higher level of competition, the more they will cost.

 3. Ad Bid

-Bidding strategies are provided through Facebook and will impact the cost of your Facebook ads.
-Facebook offers two bid strategies that play a part in determining your costs.
+Bidding strategies are provided through Facebook and will impact the Facebook ad cost.
+Facebook offers two bid strategies that play a part in determining the costs.
 These are:

 - Manual bidding (cost cap, bid cap or target cost):

-This strategy will allow you to determine how much you are willing to spend when advertising.
-Cost cap and bid cap bidding are available for all campaign types; however, you must meet requirements to use target cost (minimum ROAS) bidding.
-These manually bidding options have pros and cons, but it really comes down to your advertising goals.
+This bidding strategy will allow you to determine how much you will spend when advertising.
+Cost cap and bid cap bidding are available for all campaign types; there are requirements that need to be met to use target cost (minimum ROAS) bidding.
+These manual bidding options have pros and cons, but it really comes down to your advertising goals.

 - Automatic bidding (lowest cost):

-This strategy is designed to help you reach the lowest-cost opportunities while aiming to use your entire budget.
-The lowest cost bidding is more efficient, and you can see some lower cost per result than with manually bidding, but you do tend to see more fluctuation in costs with this bidding strategy.
+This bidding strategy is designed to help you reach the lowest-cost opportunities while aiming to use your entire budget.
+The lowest-cost bidding is more efficient, and you can see some lower cost per result than with manual bidding, but you do tend to see more fluctuation in Facebook advertising costs with this bidding strategy.

 Ad bidding plays a large part in the Facebook Auction, which we cover later in this article.
-Keep reading to see how you can reduce your costs with the auction feature.
+Keep reading to see how to reduce your costs with the auction feature.

 4. Ad Objective

 There are currently 11 ad objectives that can be placed within three categories: Awareness, Consideration and Conversions.
 The more valuable your goal is, the more your ad will cost.
-Depending on what action you want your audience to perform will depend on how much you will spend.
-For example, if you want your audience to load a landing page, you will see a higher cost than if you wanted the audience to watch a video or engage with your ad.
-Any objective that leads your consumer to convert or make a purchase (higher revenue and value from the ad) will cost you a prettier penny.
+The amount you spend will depend on the desired action you want your audience to take.
+For example, if you want your audience to load a landing page, it costs more than if you want the audience to watch a video or engage with an ad.
+Any objective that leads the consumer to convert or make a purchase (higher revenue and value from the ad) will cost more.

 Let’s dive into these three ad objective categories.

-If you choose awareness as your objective, you are simply generating interest for your product or service.
+Choosing awareness simply means generating interest in a product or service.
 For example, if you are a store and are about to launch a new product or service, you may use the awareness objective to highlight your new products and bring awareness to your store.
 This will start planting seeds in your audience’s head and get them to begin thinking about your shop.

-This is the objective that encourages users interested in your business to purchase your product or service.
+The conversion objective encourages users interested in your business to purchase your product or service.
 For example, if your store has a sale, you would want to drive more online purchases to the sale items.
-Conversion would be the best category as it is going to deliver to more people likely to make that purchase.
+The conversion would be the best category as it will deliver to more people likely to make that purchase.

 5. Ad Placement

-Deciding where your ads are placed can also affect your advertising costs.
-With Facebook Ads, you can place ads throughout Facebook, Instagram, and Whatsapp.
-Outside of the typical in-feed placements, you may see these ads appear in Messenger, Marketplace, stories, Facebook’s right column, Instagram explore and even throughout articles and videos.
+Your Facebook advertising costs are also affected by where the ad is placed.
+With Facebook Ads, you can place ads on Facebook, Whatsapp, and Instagram.
+Outside of the typical in-feed ad placements, you may see these ads appear in Messenger, Marketplace, stories, Facebook’s right column, Instagram Explore and even on articles and videos.

-Costs vary with each placement; this depends on a few aspects but primarily comes down to ad space available, how engaged users are with the placement and how likely it is to drive results.
-Typically, we see that running ads on Instagram placements is more expensive than Facebook placements.
+Typically, running ads on Instagram placements is more expensive than Facebook placements.
 Running an ad to the audience network will be significantly cheaper than running an ad on the Facebook feed.

-The quality of your ads and how relevant they are to your audience can significantly affect your ad costs.
-High-quality and highly relevant ads perform best as Facebook prioritizes better experiences for users.
+The quality of your ads and how relevant they are to your audience can significantly affect your Facebook ad costs.
+High-quality and highly relevant ads perform best as Facebook prioritizes better user experiences.
 Along with relevancy, many factors determine the quality of ads, including:

 Not only do high-quality ranking ads perform better, but they also cost less.
-If you are unsure whether or not your ad is high or low-quality, along with the points above, here are some attributes that may signal to Facebook that you have low-quality ads:
+If you’re unsure whether or not your ad is high or low-quality, along with the points above, here are some attributes that may signal to Facebook that you have low-quality ads:

 - Engagement bait